MicrosoftDocs/msteams-docs/msteams-platform/concepts/capabilities-overview.md

 * GCC High: Department of Defense (DoD) and Federal contractors are required to meet the stringent cybersecurity and compliance requirements.
 For this purpose, GCC High was created to meet the needs of DoD and Federal contractors.
 GCC High is a copy of the DoD cloud but exists in its own sovereign environment.
 * DoD: The DoD cloud is built for the Department of Defense only.

-The following table includes Teams features and whether they are available for GCC, GCC High, and DoD:
+The following table includes Teams features and availability for GCC, GCC High, and DoD:

 | Features   | GCC | GCC High | DoD |
 |-------------|---------|